HL7/cql/input/pages/02-authorsguide.md

 [Encounter: "Inpatient"] Enc
 ----

 Note that alias names, as with all language constructs, may be the subject of language conventions.
-The link:14-g-formattingconventions.html[Formatting Conventions] section defines a very general set of formatting conventions for use with Clinical Quality Languages.
+The [Formatting Conventions](14-g-formattingconventions.html) section defines a very general set of formatting conventions for use with Clinical Quality Languages.
 Within specific domains, institutions or stakeholders may create additional conventions and style guides appropriate to their domains.

 [[filtering]]
 === Filtering

 The [.kw]#where# clause allows the results of the query to be filtered by a condition that is evaluated for each element of the query being filtered.
 If the condition evaluates to [.kw]#true# for the element being tested, that element is included in the result.
 Otherwise, the element is excluded from the resulting list.

-A syntax diagram of a [.kw]#where# clause can be seen link:19-l-cqlsyntaxdiagrams.html#whereClause[here].
+A syntax diagram of a [.kw]#where# clause can be seen [here](19-l-cqlsyntaxdiagrams.html#whereClause).

 For example: